zablose/docker-damp/readme.md

 # Docker DAMP

-Files necessary to build Docker container based on Debian with Apache2, MariaDB and PHP.
+Dockerized development environment based on Debian 10.3 with Apache2, MariaDB and PHP 7.4.

+With some extras:
+* Composer
+* npm

 ## License